gbersac/blog/monad_transformer/MonadTransformer.md

 } yield 42
 ```

-It return a successful `Future` while `queryError` returned a `Left`, that's not what we expect !
+It returns a successful `Future` while `queryError` returned a `Left`.
+Instead, we are expecting a successful `Future` of `Left` !
 That's where we need a new abstraction called Monad Transformer.

 ## Solution
 ### Composing `Future` of `Either`
-In order to use for comprehension, we need one structure which handle the functions `map` and `flatMap`.
+In order to use for comprehension, we need one structure which handles the functions `map` and `flatMap`.
 Let's call it `FutureEitherT` for "future of either Transformer".
 This structure take a 'Future[Either[E, S]]' and flatMap/map with another `FutureEitherT` only if the future is successful and the either is right.

 ```scala
 case class FutureEitherT[E, S](value: Future[Either[E, S]]) {